nvuillam/vscode-groovy-lint/README.md

 - Fixes:
   - Provide CodeActions even when there is no QuickFix (Ignore in all files, Show documentation)
-  - Fix npm-groovt-lint requests queue management
+  - Fix npm-groovy-lint requests queue management
   - If a file contains groovy errors, display info diagnostic while linting/formatting/fixing again
   - Fix "infinite" status bar spinner when a lint/format/fix actions has been cancelled
 - Technical: